boryanagoncharenko/CssCoco/test.md

 **Actions**: Find an id that is also a key selector; check if the previous sibling is an html tag.

 ---
-**Description**: Don’t qualify class rules with tag names or classes
+**Description**: Don’t qualify class rules with tag names or classes.
 **Source**: [Mozilla](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS)
 **Violations**:  The convention states that if a rule has a class selector as its key selector, tags should not be added to the rule.
 Violations include:
  ```